Official Programme for the Charitabl. Impact Stage at SXSW Sydney 2025

 For a session unlike any other at SXSW Sydney, join Artist Fund recipient and former Bangarra dancer Tara Gower for a dance workshop.
 This is a chance to experience the energy of Tara’s work firsthand.

-Please wear comfortable clothing, socks, and bring water.
-Tara will share her journey, from performing on the world stage to grounding her practice in community-led movement in Broome.
-She will speak to the power of dance as cultural connection and empowerment, before leading participants through a physical session designed to help you loosen, ground, and release.
+Join Tara as she shares her journey, from performing on the world stage to grounding her practice in community-led movement in Broome.
+Tara will speak to the power of dance as cultural connection and empowerment, before leading participants through a physical session designed to help you loosen, ground, and release.

 12:30 - 1:30 — The Founder, The Futurist + The Funder +